williamouyang/okta.github.io/_source/_standards/OAuth/index.md

     {% img native_auth_flow.png alt:"Native Application Flow" %}

     > Note: For native applications, the client_id and client_secret are embedded in the source code of the application; in this context, the client secret isn't treated as a secret.
     Therefore native apps should make use of Proof Key for Code Exchange (PKCE) to mitigate authorization code interception.
     For more information, see the PKCE note in [Parameter Details](/docs/api/resources/oauth2.html#request-parameter-details).

+    &nbsp;

 3. Web Application

     * Server-side app with an end-user